SalmonTT/MolCLR/README.md

 <img src="figs/pipeline.gif" width="450">

-This is the official implementation of <strong><em>MolCLR</em></strong>: ["Molecular Contrastive Learning of Representations via Graph Neural Networks"](https://www.nature.com/articles/s42256-022-00447-x).
+This is the (un)official implementation (modified by Simon for a project at Columbia University) of <strong><em>MolCLR</em></strong>: ["Molecular Contrastive Learning of Representations via Graph Neural Networks"](https://www.nature.com/articles/s42256-022-00447-x).
 In this work, we introduce a contrastive learning framework for molecular representation learning on large unlabelled dataset (~10M unique molecules). <strong><em>MolCLR</em></strong> pre-training greatly boosts the performance of GNN models on various downstream molecular property prediction benchmarks.
 If you find our work useful in your research, please cite:

 ```